germanob2001/zmk-config-foragerv1/README.md

 - false positives (same-hand): increase tapping-term-ms
 - false positives (cross-hand): increase require-prior-idle-ms (or set flavor to `tap-preferred`, which requires holding HRMs past tapping term to activate)

-## Using combos instead of layers
-> might be more comfortable instead of doing frequent layer switches (less thumb movements)
-> currently working on integrating those if useful
-- `require-prior-idle-ms` solves the issue of combo misfires, even on the home row
-- principles:
-    - should be easy to access and easy to remember
-    - combos on left hand side that work well with right-handed mouse usage (cut, copy, paste, esc)
-    - only use combos with multiple fingers (horizontal combos)

 ## Keymap
 > keymap automatically drawn with [keymap-drawer](https://github.com/caksoylar/keymap-drawer)
 ![Keymap](./draw/fifi.svg?raw=true "Keymap")